eordano/delegation/README.md

 4e57fe70-3084-11ee-a512-65477fceb1b0	0x6a779076aa6e7f27c53285dde222b2f54149b1edf6364ce86c26810f5cd3ce0b	0x0636211443e91468ee3657e1d7faede7059c4843	governance	Should Grant Request Proposals require at least 100 VP to submit?
 2023-08-01T15:58:00.328Z	2023-08-15T15:58:00.327Z	6000000	active	20081	2,641,025	4,094	26,000	147,500	2,391,404	49
 ```

-Now, I'd like to get a list of the proposals over the past 6 months, gather the different "Choice" values for each proposal, and ask me what I would vote on that proposal.

-After voting on them (or skipping them), I'd like a summary of the top 40 candidates that would have voted similarly to me, with a summary of which proposals we have voted similarly, and which we have voted differently.

-I know this is quite an undertaking, so let's start thinking step by step how to achieve this.
-It's OK to use a commonly used framework like React, but I'd like to limit the libraries that we use.

-## Answer

-Absolutely!
-This is a fascinating project, and I can guide you through it step by step.
-Given the nature of the data and requirements, I'll divide this into a series of steps, and we can proceed accordingly.
+This is the plan to build the app:

-### Step 1: Setting up the Environment and Loading the Data
+### Step 1: Setting up the Environment and Loading the Data [DONE]
-- **Toolset**: You mentioned we can use React.
-We'll stick with that, without including many additional libraries to keep things simple.
-- **Loading Data**: We'll need to load the three CSV files.
-We can either do this directly in the browser using JavaScript or serve them as static JSON files and load them via a fetch request.
+- **Toolset**: React, Typescript, node.js, Express, esbuild
+- **Loading Data**: Simple fetch from javascript of the CSV files

+Files: 'src/index.tsx' contains the base App component and rendering, `static/index.html` contains the base HTML, `index.ts` in the root folder contains the server-side code.

-### Step 2: Filtering Proposals and Gathering Choices
+### Step 2: Analyzing the data, Filtering Proposals and Gathering Choices
+- **Creating Typescript Types**: From the samples, create raw types from what is read in the CSVs into `src/csvTypes.ts` and the combined, parsed data types in `src/types.ts` [CURRENT]
 - **Filtering Proposals**: From the "proposals.csv" file, we'll filter out the proposals from the past 6 months.
 - **Gathering Choices**: We'll need to join this data with the "votes.csv" to get the different choices for each proposal.